 "This is a really challenging and uncertain time for us all, but I believe it is also the opportunity of a lifetime for the church to be the most alive, connected and transforming community on earth.
 God is working in extraordinary ways, and if we all play our part we can see many lives transformed and the light of Jesus shining brilliantly in the darkness" — John Risbridger, Minister

 There are three key priorities in the way that we want to respond to Coronavirus (Covid-19).
-They are Loving God, Loving our city and Loving each other, and you can see more about each of these below.
+They are Loving God, Loving our city and world and Loving each other, and you can see more about each of these below.

 For that response we really need each other, so we have some great ways of keeping in touch that you can connect with: